 Each entity has many additional attributes, such as a key (called id in unified entities), and various other attributes, which can be flat, arrays, or more complex structured compositions of other attributes.
 For instance, items is an array of a structured type.

 With SAP Graph you navigate to and access the data you need, regardless of where this data resides.
-SAP Graph abstracts the physical landscape and the details of the different product stacks and offers you a simple view of the SAP-managed data, which you can access through a single API and ODM, spanning all key use cases.
+SAP Graph abstracts the physical landscape and the details of the different product stacks and offers you a simple view of the SAP-managed data, which you can access through a single API, spanning all key use cases.
 SAP Graph accesses the data in the customer-configured landscape on your users’ behalf, technically acting as middleware.
 SAP Graph itself doesn’t store or cache any data.

 The above illustration shows your app accessing quote, product, customer and supplier data – but the app cannot tell if this is data is accessed from an on premise SAP S/4 HANA system, SAP Sales Cloud or another system, like SAP Ariba.
 This will be determined by the specific landscape configuration that SAP Graph accesses on behalf of the app user.
 As a developer, you are exempted from knowing these system details, or how to access data in these heterogenous systems.
 More importantly, your application will be portable across multiple and diverse landscapes without changes to your code.